CLOSE SEARCH

 Security Requirements - where there is no will, in some cases, the Probate Registry may require the administrator to provide a security bond.

-Guardian appointments - where there is no will no and the deceased was the sole parent with young children guardian appointment exists.
-The court will need to determine guardianship based on children's best interests
+Guardian appointments - where there is no will no and the deceased was the sole parent with young children the court will need to determine guardianship based on children's best interests.

 Voluntary agreement - family meetings to discuss who is best placed to act and/or negotiation of an agreement for one person to apply with others renouncing their right and/or creation of a written agreement documenting who will handle specific aspects of administration.